 Elena Gonzalez, ’18 (B.F.A. painting focus, departmental honors); accepted into the Virginia Commonwealth University Summer Intensive Program, summer 2018.

 Abby Nash, ’16 (B.A. painting focus, double major art and political science) had a painting selected by Bentio Huerta for the national juried art exhibition, Texas National 2017, at Stephen F. Austin State University, Texas.
 Throughout 2017, she has work in a traveling exhibit (Re)Invention organized by the VSA, which is part of the John F. Kennedy Center for the Performing Arts. http://media.vw.com/release/1252/

 Forrest Aderholt, ’16 (B.F.A. painting focus) presented a solo exhibition at Blue House Too Gallery in Allen, Texas, in October 2016.

-Kelsey Baker, ’16 (B.A. painting focus) won first place in the Abstract Painting category at the 2016 Georgetown Arts Center Art Hop, and her work was selected for the 2016 Austin Art billboard competition.
+Kelsey Baker, ’16 (B.A. painting focus) will be entering the Master of Fine Arts degree program at Washington State University in the fall of 2018.
+She won first place in the Abstract Painting category at the 2016 Georgetown Arts Center Art Hop, and her work was selected for the 2016 Austin Art billboard competition.